gsurrel/PortingAndroid/index.md

 # Requirements

 The work will be done using a Linux computer, assuming root access to the phone.
+The [USB debugging must be enabled](https://developer.android.com/studio/debug/dev-options.html) and the [ADB tools](https://developer.android.com/studio/run/oem-usb.html) installed.

 # Documentation

 From early investigation, I think that [Jonathan Levin](http://newandroidbook.com/)'s [Android Internals::A Confectioner's Cookbook - Power User's View](http://newandroidbook.com/AIvI-M-RL1.pdf) will be very handy, along with [**xda**developers forums](https://forum.xda-developers.com/).

+{% include toc.md %}